Germany wins backing of EU ministers to block car emissions law

 As well as seeking to protect its carmakers, Germany also wants to avoid the car emissions law complicating its decision on forming a new governing coalition.

-The German Greens are strongly in favor of cutting CO2 to 95 grams per kilometer, but Chancellor Angela Merkel and her conservatives support the German carmakers.
+The German Greens are strongly in favour of cutting CO2 to 95 grams per kilometre, but Chancellor Angela Merkel and her conservatives support the German carmakers.

 (Additional reporting by Tom Koerkemeier, Claire Davenport in Brussels and Markus Wacket in Berlin; Editing by Pravin Char and David Evans)